EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.GALEX.md

 ### VO.GALEX.src_number_count

 The cumulative number of sources in the GALEX-NUV band at high Gal. lat.
-Package: VO.GALEX Description: A simplistic, order of magnitude estimate of the surfae area of sources in the GALEX-NUV band at high Galactic latitude
+Package: VO.GALEX Description: A simplistic, order of magnitude estimate of the surfae area of sources in the GALEX-NUV band at high Galactic latitude based on interpolation of the Bianchi et al. (2007) data in